MG Software.

 Frequently asked questions

-Both offer free tiers for their cloud service.
-Supabase provides 500 MB database and 1 GB storage for free.
-Appwrite Cloud offers 10 GB bandwidth and 2 GB storage for free.
-Self-hosting is completely free for both.
-You only pay for your own infrastructure.
+Both offer free tiers for their managed cloud service.
+Supabase provides 500 MB database, 1 GB storage, and 2 GB bandwidth free per project.
+Appwrite Cloud offers 10 GB bandwidth, 2 GB storage, and 750,000 function executions per month for free.
+Self-hosting is completely free for both platforms; you only pay for your own server infrastructure.
+For hobby projects and prototypes, the free tiers of both platforms are more than sufficient to get started.

 MG Software